-Kamal Haasan Vs Lyca: Will Indian 2 Shoot Happen Again?
+Kamal Haasan Vs Lyca Productions: Will Indian 2 Shoot Happen Again?

-The horrifying crane mishap that happened in the sets of Indian 2, the upcoming Kamal Haasan-Shankar project had left the entire film industry shaken.
+The horrifying crane mishap that happened on the sets of Indian 2, the upcoming Kamal Haasan-Shankar project has left the entire film industry shaken.
 Things took a different turn after leading man Kamal Haasan penned an open letter to the chairman of Lyca Productions, the banner that backs Indian 2, asking about the insurance and safety measures.

-Recently, Lyca Productions finally responded to the senior actor's concerns by issuing an open letter, in which it has been mentioned that "It hardly needs reminding that the entire shoot was also under the control and supervision of yourself and the director".
+Recently, Lyca Productions finally responded to the senior actor's concerns by issuing an open letter, in which it has mentioned that "It hardly needs reminding that the entire shoot was also under the control and supervision of yourself and the director".
 However, the latest buzz suggests that all is not well between Kamal Haasan and Lyca Productions.

 If the reports are to be believed, Kamal has had a fallout with Lyca Productions following the crane mishap.
 According to the sources, the shooting of Indian 2 has been delayed due to the same reason.
 The project which was originally supposed to start rolling again this week has been indefinitely delayed now.